 Because you’ve thought of yourself as an intellectual person, you probably are an intelligent person and therefore, you have that gap.
 High IQ people tend to be low EQ people because they can’t relate.
 They can’t get inside the minds of those others and then now you can see there’s an intellectual challenge to get inside the minds of the others, learn about what they’re thinking.

 You can almost do it as an anthropologist.
 It’s like practicing in the field anthropologists; you need to understand tribal people.
 So, “Hey a clever 21-year-old chick, she’s a tribal person.”
 Understand her and relate to her with her language.
 It’s an intellectual challenge.
 Can you do it?

 And then also like can you have enough self-awareness to get there?
 But that’s the part about being intellectual but it’s more than that though because he’s identified he has problems, not just being open and vulnerable and socially connecting with people and himself but also the ability to make things happen because he’s procrastinating and over thinking things.

 Get a coach, just do it.
 They usually have a free preview so you can try it out for free.
 Go and try it out for free.
 Don’t sit there mentally masturbating and asking endless questions before you take actions, just go and do.
+Have a bias for action.
+I ripped that off from Jeff Bezos of Amazon and he is a very intellectual person.
 So cultivating yourself a bias for action.
-If you’re not use to it just start doing it, every little thing.
+If you’re not used to it just start doing it in every little thing.
 The menu comes to you at the restaurant, the first thing you see that’s acceptable just order that.

 And tango, yes.
 Well, do tango.
 Latin dance is good.
 Any kind of dance is good.
 What you’re really going after is movement, any kind of physiological change.
 So exercise, I think, anybody who thinks of themselves as intellectual really needs exercise even more than the average person to get you out of your head all of the time.